boringparty/recipes/spaghetti.md

 7. 10:00 - Salt pasta water and drop in pasta.
 Cook ~2 min less than package time.
 8. 20:00 - Discard onion.
 Stir in garlic/basil mash.
 Simmer 3–5 minutes more.
 9. 23:00 - Transfer pasta directly from pot to sauce with tongs.
 Stir and toss vigorously to coat.
 Add pasta water as needed for glossy sauce — ~4–5 minutes.
-10. 28:00 - Plate by twirling pasta with a ladle into bowl.
-Top with reserved infused oil, rubbed basil, and muddica atturrata. (see: https://youtu.be/SsUGomHw85o?t=1131)
+10. 28:00 - [Plate by twirling pasta with a ladle into bowl](https://youtu.be/SsUGomHw85o?t=1131).
+Top with reserved infused oil, rubbed basil, and muddica atturrata.